LLNL/RAJA/docs/sphinx/user_guide/feature/multi-reduction.rst

 Also

 .. note:: * Each RAJA multi-reduction type is templated on a **multi-reduction policy**
-            and a **multi-reduction value type** for the multi-reduction variable.
+            and a **reduction value type** for the multi-reduction variable.
 The **multi-reduction policy type must be compatible with the execution policy used by the kernel in which it is used.** For example, in a CUDA kernel, a CUDA multi-reduction policy must be used.
-          * Each RAJA multi-reduction type accepts an **initial multi-reduction value or values** at construction (see below).
+          * Each RAJA multi-reduction type accepts an **initial reduction value or values** at construction (see below).
           * Each RAJA multi-reduction type has a 'get' method to access reduced values after kernel execution completes.